22April2025 Mother Earth Day "Our Power, Our Planet": Express your gratitude to Mother Nature and seek her blessings by riding a Solar Assist Bicycle!

 Alternatively, if the rider is willing to put in the same effort, then by increasing the solar assistance, one can ride at a higher speed at a higher solar assist level, and reach the destination in a shorter time.

-A: Having understood (read the answer to the previous question above) the differences between an ordinary geared bicycle and a solar assist bicycle, we will be able to appreciate the benefits of having both types of effort reduction features in a single bicycle.
+A: Having understood (answer linked to the previous one above) the differences between an ordinary geared bicycle and a solar assist bicycle, we will be able to appreciate the benefits of having both types of effort reduction techniques in a single bicycle.

-If the rider wishes to ride at a higher speed - say the top speed of 25 km/hour (that is permitted for bicycle trails or bicycle lanes), without increasing his pedaling effort - he can shift to a higher solar assist level - say from solar assist Level 2 to Level 3.
-In this new state, though the pedaling effort has remained constant, the speed of the front pedal-crank arms-chain wheel set along with the speed of the bicycle increases.
-The increase in speed of rotation of the pedals may make the rider less comfortable.
-By shifting to a higher gear, the speed of rotation of the pedals can be lowered to make the rider more comfortable and pleasurable, without affecting the bicycle speed or the rider's effort (metabolic energy).
+If the rider wishes to reach his destination in the shortest possible time, he needs to ride at 25 km/hour (permitted top speed for bicycle trails or bicycle lanes) instead of the typical average speed of 15 km/hour.
+To do this without increasing his pedaling effort - he can shift to a higher solar assist level - say from solar assist Level 2 to Level 3.
+However, in this new state, though the pedaling effort has remained constant, the pedaling speed or speed of rotation of the front crankset (crank arms-chain wheel) has increased along with the speed of the bicycle.
+The increased pedaling speed may make the rider less comfortable.
+Hence, in the higher Solar Assist Level, by shifting to a higher gear, the pedaling speed can be reduced without affecting the bicycle speed or the rider's effort (metabolic energy).

 Thus with a geared solar assist bicycle the rider is able to comfortably and effortlessly achieve the top speed of 25 km/hour to reach his destination in the shortest possible time.
 It is the best powered vehicle for those who value their own time and yet wish to have a daily routine schedule to burn calories in a controlled manner causing minimal environmental damage.